dhagmann/deliberation-assets/projects/volvovsky_reputation/play_as_agent_task.md

 # Great, you got your phone!

-# The message from the buyer is:
+# The message from the collector is:

 > Banana